Aleksandar Prijović: Western United

-On 15 October 2021, Western United has added another high-profile international to its squad with the signing of Serbian international striker Aleksandar Prijovic on a multi-year deal.
-On 13 November 2021, in his first appearance with the club, scored helping his club to win its first ever FFA Cup match, advancing to the Round of 32 after a hard-fought 2–1 win over Newcastle Jets.
+On 15 October 2021, Prijović signed a multi-year contract, joining Western United in the A-League.
+On 13 November 2021, he scored in his first appearance with the club, helping his club to win its first ever FFA Cup match, advancing to the Round of 32 after a hard-fought 2–1 win over Newcastle Jets.

+In September 2023, Prijović left Western United in order to pursue opportunities elsewhere.
+Prijović departed the club as their second highest all-time scorer, having registered 19 goals and 7 assists in 44 appearances in all competitions.

 International career

 Though born in Switzerland, Prijović is an ethnic Serb and chose to represent Serbia at both the U17 and U19 levels.
 He played six competitive games in total.

 He switched allegiance to Switzerland in 2010.
 He scored in his debut with the Switzerland under-20 side on 28 April.
 He collected his second cap on 6 September 2010.

 Prijović made his Swiss U21 debut on 10 August 2011.
 He also played in the next match on 1 September 2011, his only competitive under-21 match.

-In February 2017, Prijović made an official request to FIFA for permission to play for the Serbian national team.
+In February 2017, Prijović made an official request to FIFA for permission to play for the Serbia national team.
 On 20 March, he received confirmation from FIFA that he was allowed to play for Serbia, which was confirmed by the national coach Slavoljub Muslin.
 On 12 May, Muslin officially confirmed that Prijović will be part of the team in the upcoming 2018 FIFA World Cup qualification match against Wales.
 He made his debut in the match and logged an assist for 1–1.

 On 9 October 2017, in the last qualification match in the group, Prijović scored his first goal with the national team (sliding in a cross from Aleksandar Mitrović) as Serbia defeated Georgia and returned to the World Cup after an eight-year drought.

 In June 2018, he was included in the final 23-man squad for the 2018 FIFA World Cup, where he appeared in a match against Costa Rica.